-

 You can represent yourself in mediation, or participate with an attorney.

-I conduct mediations by video chat.
-We usually start with a joint session, where I will explain the process, and give each side a chance to tell their story.
-After that, we will usually break out into separate rooms, and I will spend time in each room with of you to get clarity on the outcome you want, and to create offers for the other party.
+I conduct mediations by video conference or in person.
+We may start with a joint session, or start and remain separate.
+I will explain the process, and give each side a chance to tell their story, and what they hope to achieve.
+After that, we will break out into separate rooms, and I will spend time in each room with of you to get clarity on the outcome you want, work out what’s most important to each party, and work to come to an agreement.
 These breakout sessions are confidential.
 I will move back and forth between the rooms until both parties reach an agreement, or it becomes clear that an agreement is not possible at this time.

-If an agreement is reached, then either I or one of the attorneys will create a mediated settlement agreement, which will be a binding agreement on both parties.
+If an agreement is reached, then we will create a mediated settlement agreement, which will be a legally binding agreement on both parties.